coffee2code/linkify-authors/README.md

 # Linkify Authors

-A plugin for WordPress that turns a string, list, or array of author IDs and/or slugs into a list of links to those authors.
+A plugin for WordPress that turns a string, list, or array of author IDs and/or slugs into a list of links to the post archive for each author.
 Provides a widget and template tag.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/linkify-authors/